Tonne

-The tonne (/tʌn/ or /tɒn/; symbol: t) is a unit of mass equal to 1000 kilograms.
+The tonne (/tʌn/ or /tɒn/; symbol: t) is a unit of mass equal to 1,000 kilograms.
 It is a non-SI unit accepted for use with SI.
-It is also referred to as a metric ton to distinguish it from the non-metric units of the short ton (United States customary units), and the long ton (British imperial units).
-It is equivalent to approximately 2204.6 pounds, 1.102 short tons, and 0.984 long tons.
-The official SI unit is the megagram (symbol: Mg), a less common way to express the same mass.
+It is also referred to as a metric ton in the United States to distinguish it from the non-metric units of the short ton (United States customary units) and the long ton (British imperial units).
+It is equivalent to approximately 2,204.6 pounds, 1.102 short tons, and 0.984 long tons.
+The official SI unit is the megagram (Mg), a less common way to express the same amount.